amanelis/soundcloud2/README.md

   None.

 ## Build Testing
   We use Travis to test our builds after each push.
-Check our .travis.yml file for
+Check our .travis.yml file for supported versions of Ruby.

 ## Changelog